The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

 su - user

-Next step is to set a password:
+- The next step is to set a password:

 echo "user:MyPassword:10" >> ~/.config/deluge/auth

-For everything to work properly, we need to allow remote connections.
+- Now, we need to allow remote connections.

 deluge-console "config -s allow_remote True"